 Extension packaging may be appropriate when the content has the following characteristics:

-figure 22.214.171.124-0 below illustrates the idea of packaging as an edition.
+The figure below illustrates the idea of packaging as an edition.
 In this approach, the package can be used on its own, without the need to combine with other packages.

 When packaging an extension as an edition, the extension content is combined with the International Edition (and any other module on which the extension depends), in the standard folder structure.
 All content of a particular type is included in a single file, irrespective of the module it belongs to or the organization responsible for maintaining it.
 Care should be taken not to modify, add to or remove content that belongs to a module maintained by another organization.
 For more information please refer to authoring extensions.